GerritCodeReview/plugins_find-owners/src/main/resources/Documentation/syntax.md

   (given) project root directory.

 * `per-file globs = directives` applies each `directive` only to files matching any of the `globs`.
+Number of globs does not need to be equal to the number of directives.

 * A 'glob' does not contain directory path.

 * The email addresses should belong to registered Gerrit users.
+  A group mailing address can be used as long as it is associated to a Gerrit user account.

 * The `*` directive means that no owner is specified for the directory or file.
-Any user can approve that directory or file.
+Any user can approve that directory or files.
+All other specified owner email addresses for the same directory or files are ignored.

 ### Examples